 The founding host/ writer of Sundance Channel’s environmental programming The Green, Simran anchored the channel’s business interstitials EcoBiz, and was a commentator and former story consultant for the original series Big Ideas for a Small Planet, the 2007 winner of the Environmental Media Award for Best Documentary.
-She was a contributor for CNBC, and has appeared on MSNBC, Today, and Nightly News with Brian Williams, and ABC Lateline in Australia.
+She was a contributor for CNBC, and has appeared on MSNBC, Today, Nightly News with Brian Williams, and ABC Lateline in Australia.
 She is currently the host of the PBS QUEST series on science & sustainability.

 TEDxManhattan: "Seeds: The Buried Beginnings of Food"

 The James Beard Foundation Food Conference: "Narrative Interlude: Trust in Identity Simran Sethi, Emmy Award-Winning Journalist"

 TEDxCibeles: "Entrevista a Simran Sethi en TEDxCibeles 2012"

 BBVA Innovation Center: "TEDxPlazaCibeles 2012, entrevistamos a Simran Sethi"

 Sowing and Reaping: Christian Perspectives on Food & Agriculture (Conference organized by Simran Sethi and Ecumenical Campus Ministries)

 Simran Sethi: First the Seed: GMOs, Life-Affirmation and Fruitfulness